Your Elderly Parent Refuses to Move to Assisted Living/Long-Term Care -- Now What?

 There are legitimate reasons for the many mixed reactions from seniors.
 But by reviewing and understanding their various opinions, you may be able to approach this situation in a more informed and direct way.

-What to Do When a Senior Refuses Assisted Living Care
+What to Do When an Elderly Parent Refuses Assisted Living Care

 To help ease the situation, be knowledgeable about the activities, overall way of life and requirements that are important to the senior.
 Then, explain how the assisted living facility will not interfere with this way of life.
 It is important to be honest and talk about the reasons for the move.
 Try very hard not to make this discussion a total surprise by having prior discussions and planning.
 This may not always be possible for you and your loved one if the move is needed quickly due to major health changes and decline that often follow a hospitalization.
 It is recommended to not surprise the senior with an immediate move in which they are not involved in the planning.
 Always do your best to treat the senior as an adult and not as a child.
 Being honest is always recommended when communicating with the senior unless there are comprehension/cognitive problems which may exist with some diagnoses and especially with various stages of dementia.